prometheuxresearch/docs/docs/learn/vadalog/06-data-sources.md

   - `none`: Never quotes fields.
 - `nullString`: Value can be any string, which replaces null values in the csv file.
-- `selectedColumns`: Value is a list of the form `[c1;…;cn]` to select only the columns `c1, …,cn` from the csv file.
-  - Each value in the list is either a column name (enclosed with single quotes 'column name') which is present in the csv's header, or is an integer starting from 0 denoting the column index.
-  - It is also possible to specify ranges; e.g. `selectedColumns=[0:4]` reads only the five columns `0,1,2,3,4`.
-  - It is allowed to mix the values in the list, e.g. `selectedColumns=[0:3;Column_5]` would select columns `0,1,2,3` and the column with the name
-    `Column_5`.
-  - Note that in order to select columns by name, a header line in the csv must be present.
 - `multiline`: Handles multi-line fields.
 When multiline is set to true it handles fields that span multiple lines correctly
-- `query`: perform a `SELECT` query over a CSV file.
-If you are familiar with SQL syntax, you can leverage that to query the CSV file.
-The fields of the select are the one of the first line of the CSV file.
 - `coalesce`: Unifies the output in one partition.
 The output will be a single CSV file instead of partitioned CSV files.
 Supported only in standalone environments.